 If AI tools are citing your content, you’re reaching high-intent visitors who convert at dramatically higher rates.
 That changes the content strategy calculus.
 You’re no longer just optimizing for Google’s traditional algorithm.
 You’re optimizing to be cited by AI systems.

 What gets cited?
 Content with clear, specific claims backed by data.
 Content that answers questions directly.
 Content structured so AI systems can extract and attribute key findings.
-Sound familiar?
-It’s the same content that performs well in traditional search, just with even more emphasis on clarity and specificity.
+That should sound familiar.
+It’s the same content that performs well in traditional search, with even more emphasis on clarity, specificity, and provable claims.

 What Should Smart Minneapolis Businesses Do Right Now?